NetApp/beegfs/roles/beegfs_client/README.md

 BeeGFS Client Role
 ------------------

 Installs the BeeGFS Client and optionally mounts one or more BeeGFS file systems, or the same BeeGFS file system multiple times.
+The role can also unmount one or more BeeGFS file systems if requested.

 Prerequisites
 -------------